Skip to main content

 info

-Please make the distinction between observer node -> notifier communication (which can be via HTTP or WebSocket) and notifier -> subscriber (which can be via RabbitMQ and WebSocket).
+Please make the distinction between observer node -> notifier communication (which can be via HTTP or WebSocket) and notifier -> subscriber (which can be via RabbitMQ or WebSocket).

 On the observer side, there is a WebSocket client that will push block events to notifier service.
 There is also the HTTP Integration, which will be deprecated in the future.